alexfernandez/alexfernandez.github.io/2016/the-amazing-mind.md

 For instance,
-if my mother usually wore red clothes it would only be natural if in my mind the concepts of "red" and "mother" were associated.
+if my mother usually wore red clothes it would only be natural if in my mind the concepts of “red” and “mother” were associated.
 That relation may make no sense to many other people.

 ### Relations